ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 In addition to your initial list of policies, make a list of segments for your organization.
 Every user in your organization should belong to a segment, and no user should belong to two or more segments.
 Each segment can have only one information barrier policy applied.

 Determine which attributes in your organization's directory data you'll use to define segments.
 You can use *Department*, *MemberOf*, or any of the supported attributes.
 Make sure that you have values in the attribute you select for all users.
-To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).
+[See the list of supported attributes for information barriers (Preview)](information-barriers-attributes.md).

 > [!IMPORTANT]
 > **Before you proceed to the next section, make sure your directory data has values for attributes that you can use to define segments**.
 If your directory data does not have values for the attributes you want to use, then all user accounts must be updated to include that information before you proceed with information barriers.
 To get help with this, see the following resources:<br/>- [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell)<br/>- [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal)